-- 3.9 The Corporate Management Team are responsible for ensuring compliance with established policies, procedures, laws and regulations and for ensuring that risk management is embedded in the activity of the authority.
-A risk management strategy has been agreed and steps are being taken to develop a risk management culture.
+- 3.9 The Corporate Management Team is responsible for ensuring compliance with established policies, procedures, laws and regulations and for ensuring that risk management is embedded in the activity of the authority.
+A Risk Management Strategy has been agreed and steps are being taken to develop a risk management culture.
 A corporate risk register and divisional risk registers are in place.
-A corporate Risk Management Officer Working Group has been formed to manage this process. - The Chief Executive, as the Head of Paid Service, the Head of Legal & Democratic 3.10 Services, as the Monitoring Officer and the Head of Financial Services each have an obligation to ensure that high standards of Corporate Governance are achieved and maintained.
+A corporate Risk Management Officer Working Group has been formed to manage this process. - 3.10 The Chief Executive, as the Head of Paid Service, the Head of Legal & Democratic Services, as the Monitoring Officer and the Head of Financial Services each have an obligation to ensure that high standards of Corporate Governance are achieved and maintained.
 The Head of Financial Services has a statutory duty under Section 151 of The Local Government Act 1972 to ensure that there are proper arrangements in place to administer the Council's financial affairs. - 3.11 The Council's budget setting process establishes the resources available to deliver services; this includes a review of the overall use of resources and links to annual priorities.
 Scrutiny reviews are conducted and the Council's Best Value Performance Plan is produced annually in accordance with Best Value requirements.
 A Procurement Strategy has been approved to ensure that the Council uses its resources efficiently and effectively.
-The Procurement Strategy will continue to be informed by the National Procurement Strategy and the West Midlands Regional Centre of Procurement Excellence. - 3.12 A three-year Finance Strategy has been agreed and forms part of the budgetsetting process to provide a framework for balancing service priorities against available resources.
+The Procurement Strategy will continue to be informed by the National Procurement Strategy and the West Midlands Regional Centre of Procurement Excellence. - 3.12 A three-year Finance Strategy has been agreed and forms part of the budget-setting process to provide a framework for balancing service priorities against available resources.
 This is reflected in the Council's budget, covering both revenue and capital investment over a three-year period. - 3.13 Budgets and corporate risks are monitored regularly and members receive financial information, which is relevant, understandable and consistent with underlying financial records.
 The level of financial reserves is kept under review. - 3.14 The Council's responsibilities under Regulation 6 of The Accounts and Audit Regulations 2003 to maintain an adequate and effective system of internal audit are delegated to the Head of Financial Services.
-The Internal Audit section, led by the Financial Services Manager (Audit & Benefits) who is the Council's Chief Internal Auditor, reports to the Head of Financial Services.
+The Internal Audit section, led by the Financial Services Manager, who is the Council's Chief Internal Auditor, reports to the Head of Financial Services.
 Internal audit is an independent appraisal function designed to add value and to support and promote the achievement of the Council's objectives.
 It examines, evaluates and reports on the effectiveness of controls and processes as a contribution to securing the economic, efficient and effective use of resources.
-The work of the Internal Audit section has been reported quarterly to members via the Audit Panel during 2005/2006.
-To strengthen corporate governance arrangements the Council has established an Audit Committee from 2006/07. - Internal Audit and External Audit work together to review and provide annual 3.15 opinions on, the control framework, governance and validity of the annual accounts.
-3/5

-AGENDA ITEM NO. 8.3.
-Page 3 of 5 Various other external inspection agencies such as the Audit Commission also look at specific areas of Council business.
+The work of the Internal Audit section has been reported quarterly to members via the Audit Committee during 2006/2007. - 3.15 Internal Audit and External Audit work together to review and provide annual opinions on, the control framework, governance and validity of the annual accounts.
+Various other external inspection agencies such as the Audit Commission also look at specific areas of Council business.